by Bill Schneider (bschneid@arsdigita.com)

 templating system, where the order of literal HTML text in the template is the

-same as the order of literal text in the output.
 There's much that can be done to mitigate concerns about performance and

 scalability of an XSLT-based presentation system, though.